onyxcode/onyxcode/README.md

 ## About Me
 I started messing around with HTML when I was about 12.
 At 13, after struggling with Ruby, my good friend, [@Timanttikuutio](https://github.com/timanttikuutio), convinced me to learn Python.
 I took a 2 hour course on the basics of Python, and the rest is history!

+[@imeuropa](https://github.com/imeuropa) convinced me that python is a steaming pile of snake shit and that js is about 3 times less autistic in its syntax.

 ## Current Projects
 - Snek
 - Learning C